 In this first article on Campus Training, I’ll present two staple exercises that you can put to work today to increase your lock-off strength, power, and contact strength (ability to stick small edges).
 Future articles will detail several more advanced exercises.

 This is one of the best exercises for developing upper body power.
 Just as the name says, this exercise involves laddering hand-over-hand and with no-feet up the board.
 Descend the board in the same fashion, and repeat until failure.
 To help quantify your training, it helps to number the rungs from bottom to top.
-Therefore, initially you might ladder up rungs 1-2-3-4-5, but progress to a more powerful 1-3-5 sequence as your strength and power increase.
+Therefore, initially you might ladder up rungs 1-2-3-4-5, but progress to a more powerful 1-3-5 sequence as your strength and power increase (1-4-7 is the elite benchmark to aim for).
 First-time CT users should perform just three total sets, whereas well-trained individuals may do anywhere from three to six sets.
-Rest for three to five minutes between sets.
+Rest for two to three minutes between sets.